Khaled-Mahmmoud/MyCompetitiveProgramming/Math/GCD & LCM Problems/W _ Apples Again!.md

 **Solution** :

-f(a, b, x) :  Count of number that are less than x and multiples of a and b
+f(a, b, x) :  Count of numbers that are equal or less than x and multiples of a and b

 f(a, b, x) = (x/a) + (x/b) - (x/lcm(a, b)) where